It is the basis of the diversity of species and any organism.

-In biological systems that are capable of reproducing, we must first focus on whether they are heritable; specifically, some mutations affect only the individual that carries them, while others affect all the descendants of the carrier organism and other descendants.
+In biological systems capable of reproducing, we must first focus on whether they are heritable; specifically, some mutations affect only the individual that carries them, while others affect all the descendants of the carrier organism and other descendants.

 For mutations to affect the descendants of an organism, they must: